seamplex/feenox/README.md

 # What is FeenoX?

- a. a finite-element tool with a particular design basis
+ * a finite-element tool with a particular design basis
- b. a syntactically-sweetened way of asking the computer to solve a maths problem
+ * a syntactically-sweetened way of asking the computer to solve a mathematical problem

 # Download